qazlinux/budgiedesktop/README.md

     System reboot required after installation to apply all changes

-🎯 Features Available in All Languages
+🎯 Functions of the Script

     Complete Budgie Desktop environment